Flood Watch issued for Anne Arundel by NWS - NewsBreak

-Effective: 2021-11-03 04:05:00 EDT Expires: 2021-11-03 10:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
+Effective: 2021-11-05 01:00:00 CDT Expires: 2021-11-05 09:00:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Take steps now to protect tender plants from the cold.
 To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
 Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
-Target Area: Boyd; Carter; Greenup; Lawrence FREEZE WARNING REMAINS IN EFFECT UNTIL 10 AM EDT THIS MORNING * WHAT...Sub-freezing temperatures as low as 28 expected. * WHERE...Portions of southeast Ohio, northeast Kentucky and central, northeast, northern, southeast, southern and western West Virginia. * WHEN...From 2 AM to 10 AM EDT Wednesday. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation, and possibly damage unprotected outdoor plumbing. * ADDITIONAL DETAILS...Sub-freezing temperatures are likely to occur again for Thursday morning.
+Target Area: Crittenden; Cross; St. Francis FREEZE WARNING IN EFFECT FROM 1 AM TO 9 AM CDT THURSDAY FREEZE WATCH IN EFFECT FROM LATE THURSDAY NIGHT THROUGH FRIDAY MORNING * WHAT...For the Freeze Warning, sub-freezing temperatures as low as 31 expected.
+For the Freeze Watch, sub-freezing temperatures as low as 29 possible. * WHERE...In Tennessee, Chester, Shelby, Fayette, Hardeman, McNairy and Hardin Counties.
+In Arkansas, Cross, Crittenden and St. Francis Counties. * WHEN...For the Freeze Warning, from 1 AM to 9 AM CDT Thursday.
+For the Freeze Watch, from late Thursday night through Friday morning. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.

 Comments / 0